sapio-lang/sapio/docs/learn-sapio/src/ch01-01-installation.md

 ## Local QuickStart:

-Sapio should work on all platforms, but is recommend for use with Linux (Ubuntu preferred).
+Sapio should work on all platforms, but is recommended for use with Linux (Ubuntu preferred).
 Follow this quickstart guide to get going.

 1. Get [rust](https://rustup.rs/) if you don't have it already.